Where can you get the freshest meal in Korea? Simple. Korean restaurants.

 Companies and schools often have end-of-year, end-of-quarter, mid-of-week outings.

 From boss to temp, employees gather in the back of a restaurant.
-They order a mound of meat and a bottle or twelve of soju and burn the candle deep into the night.
+They order a mound of meat and a bottle or twelve of soju and burn the candle to its midnight stub.

-So, when you glance at the menu at a samgyeopsal (삼겹살; pork belly) restaurant, you’ll see a price (₩29,000) followed by an amount of meat (400 grams).
+So when you glance at the menu at a samgyeopsal (삼겹살; pork belly) restaurant, you’ll see a price (₩29,000) followed by an amount of meat (400 grams).
+This ain’t a single serving.
 It’ll feed two, three, or more.
-Not one person.

 As a bonus, restaurants throw in bottomless side dishes (banchan; 반찬).

-Those little plates of goodies that come with traditional Korean meals are call banchan (반찬), or side dishes.
+Those little plates of goodies that come with traditional Korean meals are called banchan (반찬), or side dishes.
 The quantity and types of banchan depend on the restaurant and region.
-Here are some famous examples:
+Here are some typical examples:

 Galbi & Samgyeopsal

-Samgyeopsal is pork belly.
-It comes in long strips.
-As you cook, you cut the strips into thumb sized bits.
+Samgyeopsal is pork belly presented in long strips.
+Think thick bacon.
+As you cook, the designated griller cuts the strips into thumb sized bits.

 Galbi is pork or beef ribs.
-The butcher includes the bone in their cut.
-So, you’ll often find an oval calcium bit in each meat strip.
+The butcher includes the bone; an oval fragment embedded at the end of each meat strip.

-If you want galbi or samgyeopsal, finding a restaurant couldn’t be easier.
+Want galbi or samgyeopsal?
+Finding a restaurant couldn’t be easier.
 Stroll around any weekend hotspot and peak through the windows.
-If you see aluminum tubes draped from the ceiling, you’re in the right spot.
+See aluminum tubes draped from the ceiling?
+(Vents for the tabletop grills.)
+You’re in the right spot.